 “Schools and, more importantly, teachers, make such a significant impact on the lives of young people that it is vital they are given the support they need to bring about more effective learning.
 We are beginning to realise just how critical evidence-informed practice is to our classrooms.
 It is a real joy to see the impact we are able to make when we work collectively with school leaders and governors to provide the support they need to run their schools so that they can focus on the bigger job of teaching and learning and improving the lives of the young people in their care.”

 For six years Fergal chaired the board at Saint Gabriel's College - a rapidly improving secondary school in Lambeth – and is a governor of the highly successful George Abbot School, which boasts of achieving in the top 5% of GCSE and A level results in the country.
-He is also a board member of the Guildford Diocese Education Trust.
+He is also chair of the Guildford Education Partnership Academies Trust.

 Fergal has a bachelors degree in English and Drama, with QTS, a masters in Education as well as an MBA in business.